 NSW Jervis Bay National Park - Jervis Bay

-Greenfield Beach has visitor facilities including wheelchair access to the beach.
-From here you can follow the information signs on the White Sands Walk along the coast to Hyams Beach and return by the Scribbly Gum Track.
+Greenfield Beach has visitor facilities which include wheelchair access to the beach.
+From here, you can follow the information signs on the White Sands Walk along the coast to Hyams Beach, and return by the Scribbly Gum Track.

 On the northern side of the bay, Hammerhead Point and Red Point have picnic areas.